thycotic/privman-docs/install/agents/agent-sysreq.md

 ### .NET 2.0 Framework SP1

 The .Net 2.0 SP1 update is required only for Windows XP.
 To download, go to http://download.microsoft.com/download/c/6/e/c6e88215-0178-4c6c-b5f3-158ff77b1f38/NetFx20SP2_x86.exe.

+## Ports/Agent Access Information

+* __Outbound (port 443 - HTTPS)__: This is the default access port through which the agent connects to the server.
+You may specify a different port based on your environment.
+* __Inbound (port 5593)__: The is the default and only port that the agent listens on.
+This port is not required and you can block port 5593.
+If you block the port, the agents pull updates from the server based on a set schedule.
+* __SQL (port 1433)__: This is the default SQL DB port.
+The SQL port can be customized.